ravifrancesco/WM_Hebbian_Attractor/README.md

 # Models-of-Working-Memory

-This repo contains the code necessary to reproduce Figure X and Y of the paper [Integration of recognition, episodic, and associative memories during complex human behavior](https://klab.tch.harvard.edu/publications/PDFs/gk8138.pdf).
+This repository contains the code necessary to reproduce Figure X and Y of the paper [Integration of recognition, episodic, and associative memories during complex human behavior](https://klab.tch.harvard.edu/publications/PDFs/gk8138.pdf).
 The documentation contains the necessary instructions to understand and use the classes and functions.

 ## Reproduce results